-Declutter Your Home In 15 Minutes A Day
+Declutter Your Home In Less Than 15 Minutes A Day

 Most people will agree that there are many benefits to having less clutter and being organized, but just because we know it’s beneficial, doesn’t mean we have any idea of how to get there or where to start.

 An organized mom knows, decluttering her home is a key habit to keeping her home in order.
-Most of us don’t feel like we have the time to take on a declutter and organization project...especially when we have children, but it’s simpler than you think.
+Most of us don’t feel like we have the time to take on a declutter and organization project...especially when we have children at home, but it’s simpler than you think.

 What if there was a way to start the organization process with less than 15 minutes a day?